 Then call, Rev. Starlene Joyner Burns at 202.253.3629

 How can I apply for a DC Marriage License?

 One or both of you, your proxy, or officiant must appear in person at the Marriage Bureau of the District of Columbia Superior Court and fill out a marriage license application.
-After a three-day waiting period, you or your appointee can return to the Marriage Bureau to pick up the license.

 What Do We Need to Bring with Us When We Apply?

 •Proof of age, such as a current driver’s license or passport.